robfatland/ops/friction/README.md

 ## Overview

-I do benefit from multiple sources on Youtube; for example rock climbing videos each have some value.
+I do benefit from multiple sources on Youtube; rock climbers publish great videos.
 Usually.
-So perhaps this has some value as a data point.
-Any case the idea is to evaluate ideas from other sources... after some core dump reflection.

-## Begin at X, go to Y, currently at Z where Y < Z < X

-With **Z** looking encouraging I look ahead to the *sustain* problem: **<= Y**.

-### fitness pro and con.
+Targets are 177, 3 miles under 30 minutes, flash V5s with a lot of core and finger strength 'in service to', and so on.

+### how many calories in a dove milk chocolate?

+Answer: 30.
+So I just had 120 calories.

-- Gym P Fitness Program T: Emphasizes two useful ideas
+### useful ideas

 - Satiety ('feeling full') is a combination of real body stimulus and perception
-    - Perception has to be trained
+  - Perception and habit are *trained*
 - Nutrition includes complex carbs, vegetables, fat, and protein
-    - For each category there are good and bad versions... except vegetables which are just good
-- Gym P Fitness Program T also provides a self-defeating 'invisible' principle
-  - Fitness program people are in it for the money, obviously...
-  - So thinking that they *care* (beyond politess) is not a business plan for sustainable health
-    - ...unless one has considerable wealth
-    - ...hence my healthy behavior has to rest on sterner foundations

-Many other useful ideas come out of Gym P Fitness Program T so two further principles before I move on.

-Firstly surface motivation is easy and ineffectual whereas deep motivation is difficult and effective.
-This must be internal, trained and habituated.
-From observation: Passive and reactive habits take years of repetitions to re-train.

-Secondly: The mechanics of nutrition are about as complicated as a car.
-Not dead simple, not rocket science, somewhere in between.
-The day-to-day operation is pretty simple in fact but if details are neglected (like say regular oil changes or brown rice over white) it is going to cut down on how long the car lasts.

-### intermezzo on what works

-Sustainability websites abound; so here is a 17-element listing of what works from healthline.
-Numbers in paren are my degree of self-emphasis (averaging 'in practice' and 'my theoretical approach') on 1-10.
-Odds of successfully making a permanent change are 1 in 5.

-1. Exercise (10) Climbing, sailing
-2. Breakfast (10) Need to add a vegetable...
-3. Protein (8) Cheat towards salmon
-4. Weigh yourself (10) Daily
-5. Moderate carbs (7) less less less less
-6. Lift (10) A motivating context is necessary, see Exercise
-7. Setbacks happen (5) Resonates with the white knuckle problem
-8. Don't weekend-deviate (8) Alcohol in particular is kryptonite
-9. Hydrate (6) Does coffee count?
-10. Enough sleep (10) And regular hours
-11. Control stress (7) How?
-12. External support system (3)
-13. Food tracker (4) I prefer to meditate
-14. Veggies (10) Nutrients for nothing and your Satiety for free
-15. Consistency (10) Though recalling that foolish consistency is the hobgoblin of little minds
-16. Mindful eating (9) 'What does a yellow light mean?'
-17. Realistic sustainable changes (10) Motivating this write-up

-What is missing from this list for me is consistent meditation on the process -- daily basis -- and identification of points of failure in that meditation.
-For example I am frequently in improvisational situations with regard to calories-in.
-Open boxes of donuts abound; and even successfully refusing Empty Carbs of Opportunity (ECOs) never feels like a solved problem. *Maybe* these refusals are getting a bit habituated after 3/4 of a year of repetitions.
-Stopping drinking mostly has helped a lot as well.
-After a small glass of wine brownies just flow into my hand as if by magic.

-Ok onward.
+  - Good and bad... although vegetables are generally just good
+- The *invisibility* principle states 'There are invisible forces working against you; all based in your head'
+  - Fitness program people are doing a job whereas this is the acolyte's *life* at stake
+- Deep motivation is difficult but effective
+  - Passive and reactive habits take years of reps to re-train
+  - Having a psychological reward in place for good choices is the only way i can see forward
+- Nutrition mechanics are like driving a car...
+  - Day to day is pretty simple
+  - Neglected details wear the parts down.
+Regular oil changes and brown rice.

+### bullets that work for me

+Sustainability is complex.
+Here are some elements.

+1. Exercise... climbing, supportive work (cardio, hand, resistance, core, ...), sailing
+2. Breakfast as fixed event
+3. Protein
+4. Daily weigh-in
+5. Moderate carbs to less less less less
+6. Resistance training progression
+7. Setbacks happen; white knuckle problem
+8. Weekend deviation is real pressure; particularly alcohol carbs and chocolate
+9. Hydrate...
+10. Sleep enough
+11. Control stress
+12. External support system
+13. Food tracker: I prefer to meditate
+14. Veggies: Nutrients for nothing and your Satiety for free
+15. Foolish consistency is apparently the hobgoblin of little minds
+16. Mindful eating: What does a yellow light mean?
+17. Realistic sustainable changes

+### Additional

+- Consistent meditation on the process on a daily basis
+- Identify points of failure, e.g. improv situations, usually Empty Carbs of Opportunity (ECOs)
+  - This ***never*** feels like a solved problem; at best a narrow escape
+  - *Maybe* refusals are getting a bit habituated after 3/4 year repetition.
+- Stopping drinking mostly has helped
+  - One glass of vin: Brownies flow in

 ### health versus BMI

-Writing this up intends to avoid 'this time around' syndrome.
-It would be very pleasant to solve health once and for good. *Solved* in contrast to *goal reached*.
+To avoid 'this time around' once and for good the expression is *problem solved*, not *goal reached*.
-As Cerebus remarks: The novelty of being dropped on your head wears thin in a hurry.
-The novelty of reaching a goal *temporarily* has worn thin, particularly the white knuckle feeling of holding a precarious perch.
-Fortunately a precipitating event re-frames *goal* thinking as *solved* thinking.
-This was my dad dying.
-He was 28 when I was born.
-Did a 28 year countdown clock start ticking?
+A precipitating event (thanks dad) has emphasized this reframe: He was 28 when I was born.
+Is a 28-year countdown clock ticking now?
-Am I Bellairs' house?
-I suppose the answer is 'yes unless' so welcome, future self, to ***unless***.

-I think health is related to a joy in living as a virtuous cycle.
-Thinking this is so but then failing to live that way is a self-swindle: I'm kidding myself to keep a surface level of equanimity while engines of self-destruction churn away below street level.
-There is a larger problem here and health is symptomatic.
-But just as I started this with a symptomatic mindset (weight loss, not health gain) I'm happy to change the symptom (health gain, not joy in living) in the hope that I'm moving towards sorting that big one out.
+I hope health is related to joy in living as a virtuous cycle.
+Otherwise the engines of self-destruction churn away below street level.

-### misguided tactics

-To reiterate: 'Weight is health' is a good proxie but it's not completely accurate.
-BMI is a symptom; and not all who sniffle have colds.
-But: better to start under inaccurate motivations than not start out.
-I also started out with the idea that weight loss is 90%+ from diet and 10%- from exercise.
-On prior trips around this loop exercise was the lead dog, doing the 90% heavy lifting.
-This time I began with "100% diet, no exercise".
-The start day after a year of false starts was August 3 2018.

-Over the first 3/4 year my mindset changed from weight loser to a health manager; but that transition is not done.
+I started this in early
+August 2018 with a symptomatic mindset but I'm happy to modify the symptom.
+I began with "100% diet, no exercise" and the weight metric.
+The nice thing about putting a dent in that is how it opens activity doors.

-The phrase 'Use it or lose it' kept playing somewhere in the back of my mind... but only as sloshing gasoline...
+'Use it or lose it' kept playing somewhere in the back of my mind... but only as sloshing gasoline...
-Then one winter day a playdate at the Seattle Boulder Project obliged me to rent some tight-fitting shoes and a chalk bag and I wandered about and managed a couple of VBs (most basic climbs).
-That was the match.
+SBP was the match.

 ### the sub-problem

-The most important bit of self-advice here: Don't treat an *obstacle* as an obstacle because you habitually dismiss obstacles that have no obvious solution.
-The obstacle disappears from view, becomes an *invisible* obstacle.
+An *obstacle* is not an *obstacle*; it is a solvable problem.
+Obstacles are eventually ignored and they become invisible; so they do not go away.
+Invisible hindrances are no trouble at all provided you are good with prison.
+*Obstacle as problem* is more difficult.

-Rather: Treat an obstacle as a problem.
-It is an active challenge to solve it.
-This absolutely requires looking at a *perceived* obstacle and asking over and over again "What is the real obstacle behind this perception?"
+Gaze at a *perceived* obstacle and ask over and over "What is the real obstacle behind this perception?"
 This task -- identifying the *actual* obstacle -- leads to framing a solvable problem.
 Turning an impossible obstacle into an actively solvable problem is the ***sub-problem***.
 Sub-problem skill is the grandest of all skills to develop.
-I often marvel at how bad I am at sub-problems after I accidentally solve one.
+I often marvel at how bad I am at sub-problems after I accidentally discover or even solve one.

 The example here: I don't want to go lift weights at the gym because -- although I know it is good for my health -- it just doesn't sound fun at the moment; so yeah use it or lose it but not today.
 The perceived obstacle is 'get to the gym to lift weights cause it is good for you'.
 Sub-problem thinking: 'Get to the gym to lift' is not the actual problem.
 What is the actual problem?
 What is the actual problem??
-Oh... the actual problem is 'Find an activity that is fun'.
+Oh... the actual problem is 'Going to the gym to lift has gotten boring.
+I need to find an activity that is fun'.
 And by accidentally doing *that*...

 ### Friction and Fraction